quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca create
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creates a new Monaca project locally at a specified path.
-The command downloads a list of available templates and then displays a list for the user to choose from.
-The specified project will be created in a directory given by the user.
+You will be asked to choose a project template from a list of available templates provided by Monaca Cloud.
+The selected template will be created at the specified location.

 :dfn:`$ monaca create path`